-Within the 90 days prior to the filing of this quarterly report, our chief executive officer (CEO) and chief financial officer (CFO) performed an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures pursuant to the Securities Exchange Act Rule 13a-14.
-Based on that evaluation, our CEO and CFO concluded that our disclosure controls and procedures are designed to ensure that information required to be disclosed by us in the reports that we file or submit under the Exchange Act is recorded, processed, summarized, and reported within the time periods specified in the Securities and Exchange Commission's rules and forms and are operating in an effective manner.
+Our management, together with the participation of our chief executive officer (CEO) and chief financial officer (CFO), evaluated the effectiveness of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act) as of June 28, 2003.
+Based on this evaluation, our CEO and CFO concluded that, as of June 28, 2003, our disclosure controls and procedures were (1) designed to ensure that material information relating to Kadant, including its consolidated subsidiaries, is made known to our CEO and CFO by others within those entities, particularly during the period in which this report was being prepared, and (2) effective, in that they provide reasonable assurance that information required to be disclosed by us in the reports that we file or submit under the Securities Exchange Act is recorded, processed, summarized, and reported within the time periods specified in the Securities and Exchange Commission's rules and forms.

-(b) Changes in Internal Controls
+(d) Changes in Internal Controls Over Financial Reporting